JScott/commentr/README.md

 # Usage

-Load up the server with (node)[http://nodejs.org/].
+Load up the server with [node](http://nodejs.org/).
 Add the code from `bookmarklet.js` as a bookmarklet in your browser and run it.

-If you're not running it on your localhost, change `baseUrl`.
-Otherwise you're good to go!

-## Gotcha!

-It doesn't work for HTTPS right unless node is hosted on an HTTPS server.
-I haven't bothered to do that so I just threw up an alert for that case.
+* It doesn't work for HTTPS right now and will throw an alert unless node is hosted on an HTTPS server
+* You may need to alter `baseUrl` to reflect where you're hosting the server

 # Development